 Carnauba wax is acquired from the leaf of the carnauba palm tree.
 Given that the plant is native to northern Brazil, which has a very hot and humid climate, the wax is necessary for the plant’s survival.
 It serves as a protective layer that shields the leaves from heat, UV rays, and water.
 These are all useful traits, not only for the tree but for your vehicle.

-But what is carnauba wax?
-In its natural form, the wax is a yellow, hard, flaky substance.
+In its natural form, Carnauba wax is a yellow, hard, flaky substance.
 To obtain it, the leaves are gathered, dried and beaten to loosen it.

 The carnauba palm tree can produce up to 60 leaves.
 However, in order to avoid harming the tree, only 10-20 leaves are harvested from each plant.
 Harvesting more could lead to a stunt in the tree’s growth and even its death.